MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

    * Name (string) - The name of the file that was saved.
    * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

-### SaveAudio (Audio File)
-Saves an audio file to Misty.
-Maximum size is 3 MB.
-Accepts audio files formatted as `.wav`, `.mp3`, `.wma`, and `.aac`.

-Endpoint: POST &lt;robot-ip-address&gt;/api/audio

-**Note:** Make sure to set the `content-type` in the header of the POST call to [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data).
-Uploading files to Misty this way does _not_ work with JQuery’s AJAX, but does work with XHR (XMLHttpRequest).

-Parameters
-- File (object) - The audio file to save to Misty.
-This command accepts all audio format types, however Misty currently cannot play OGG files.
-- FileName (string) - Optional.
-The name the file will have on Misty.
-Must include the file type extension.
-If unspecified, the audio file will be saved with the same name as the source file.
-- ImmediatelyApply (boolean) - Optional.
-A value of `true` tells Misty to immediately play the uploaded audio file, while a value of `false` tells Misty not to play the file.
-- OverwriteExisting (boolean) - Optional.
-A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
-A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

-Return Values
-- Result (array) - An array of information about the audio file, with the following fields:
-  - name (string) - The name of the file that was saved.
-  - userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.

-### SaveImage (Data String)
+### SaveImage

-Saves an image to Misty in the form of a base64 string.
+Saves an image to Misty.
 Optionally, proportionately reduces the size of the saved image.

-Valid image file types are .jpg, .jpeg, .gif, .png.
+Valid image file types are `.jpg`, `.jpeg`, `.gif`, `.png`.
 Maximum file size is 3 MB.

 **Note:** Images can be reduced in size but not enlarged.
 Because Misty does not adjust the proportions of images, for best results use an image with proportions similar to her screen (480 x 272 pixels).